Call us FREE on

 What is Stamp Duty Land Tax (SDLT)?

 Stamp Duty Land Tax is a lump sum tax charged on property and land purchased in the UK.
-The amount of tax payable depends on the purchase price of the property and whether it is for residential or for non-residential use.
-The way in which the amount of Stamp Duty payable is calculated for residential property was reformed in December 2014.
+The amount of tax payable depends on the purchase price of the property, and whether it is for residential or non-residential use.

 You will pay Stamp Duty in the following circumstances: